lucasqueiros/lucasqueiros/README.md

 I'm Lucas Queirós, an undergraduate student in Computer Science at Universidade Federal de Campina Grande.

 - 🔭 I’m currently learning ...
-Python and Java
+Python, Machine Learning and Deep Learning.
 - 🌱 I have some simple projects that I do to learning about such languages.
 - 🧠 I'm interested in Data Science, AI and Machine Learning
 - 😄 I'm passionate about e-games(CS and WoW mostly 😍), movies, tv shows, football, snooker and of course MUSIC 🎶